Autodesk/AutomaticComponentToolkit/README.md

 This enables producers of libraries to use their own programming paradigms and styles, without affecting their consumer and results in a great isolation of code (and responsibility) between library-producer and -consumer.
 Due to the very clear interface, such libraries are very easy to integrate in existing projects.

-A much more detailed introduction the topic is this presentation: https://www.youtube.com/watch?v=PVYdHDm0q6Y
+A very detailed introduction the topic this presentation: https://www.youtube.com/watch?v=PVYdHDm0q6Y

-### Difficulty of this approach:
+### Difficulty of the hourglass pattern:
-Generating (and maintaining!) the required layers of interfaces (language bindings, thin API and domain code-API) and their consistency is error prone _if_ it is not automated.
+Generating (and maintaining!) the required layers of interfaces (language bindings, thin API and domain code-API) and their consistency is labor-intensive and error prone _if_ it is not automated.
+That's what ACT is here for.